Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/8-custom-ip-driver-linux.rst

 8. Click **Finish**.

-    Right-click on the **linux_blinkled_app** project and select **Build Project** to generate the ``linux_blinkled_app.elf`` file in binary folders.
+    Under **FLOW** select (or highlight) the **linux_blinkled_app** component and click on the hammer icon to generate the ``linux_blinkled_app.elf`` file in binary folders.
 Check the Console window for the status of this action.

 9. Connect the board.

-10. Because you have a bitstream for the PL fabric, you must download the bitstream.
-Select **Xilinx → Program FPGA**.
-The Program FPGA view opens.
-It displays the bitstream exported from Vivado.

-11. Click **Program** to download the bitstream and program the PL fabric.

-12. Follow the steps described in :doc:`Linux Booting and Debug in the Vitis Software Platform <./7-linux-booting-debug>` to load the Linux image and start it.
+10. Follow the steps described in :doc:`Linux Booting and Debug in the Vitis Software Platform <./7-linux-booting-debug>` to load the Linux image and start it.

     After the kernel boots successfully, in a serial terminal, navigate to ``/lib/modules/\<kernel-version\>/extr`` and run the command: